 Physically powerful, Gall proved himself early in battle and in the hunt.
 He gradually became the favorite protégé of Sitting Bull.

 Gall initially fought the whites at the Battle of Killdeer Mountain (1864) in present day North Dakota.
 Later, near Fort Berthold in late 1865 Gall was surrounded, bayoneted and left for dead by soldiers led to his camp by Arikara scout, Bloody Knife.
-Bloody Knife was kept from shooting Gall's prostate body by the commanding officer.
+Bloody Knife was kept from shooting Gall's prostrate body by the commanding officer.
 Gall survived.

 In the summer of 1872 Gall and Sitting Bull led attacks against the military escort of Northern Pacific Railroad survey parties across southeastern Montana.
 The next summer in 1873 Gall again led resistance to a second Northern Pacific survey.
 This time Custer's 7th Cavalry served as escort.
 Custer's initial fights with northern Plains Indians took place during the 1873 railroad survey.